canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 @sourceref ./4.js
 @highlight 5,only

-This module is responsible for creating new connections to APIs and new data types.
+This module is responsible for creating new connections to APIs and new models (data types).

-### Creating a new connection
+### Creating a new model

 Second, we call `realtimeRestModel()` with a string that represents the URLs that should be called for creating, retrieving, updating, and deleting data: